-- 1. Unless otherwise provided for in this Paragraph H, property refers to all assets used in operation of this Contract. - a) Property includes land, buildings, improvements, machinery, vehicles, furniture, tools, intangibles, etc. - b) Property does not include consumable office supplies such as paper, pencils, toner cartridges, file folders, etc. - 2.
-Property acquired under this contract, which meets any of the following criteria is subject to the reporting requirements:
+1. Unless otherwise provided for in this Paragraph, property refers to all assets used in operation of this Contract.

-- a) Has a normal useful life of at least one (1) year and has a unit acquisition cost of at least \$500 (desktop or laptop setup, is considered a unit, if purchased as a unit), for all equipment purchased prior to July 1, 2020. - b) Has a normal useful life of at least one (1) year and has a unit acquisition cost of at least \$5,000 for all equipment purchased after June 30, 2020 (desktop or laptop setup, is considered a unit, if purchased as a unit).
-Prior written approval from the County and CDA is needed for all equipment purchases over \$5,000. - c) All computing devices, regardless of cost (including but not limited to, workstations, servers, laptops, personal digital assistants, notebook, computers, tablets, smartphones and cellphones).
-Prior written approval from the County and CDA is needed for purchase of all computing devices, regardless of cost. - d) All portable electronic storage media, regardless of cost (including but not limited to, thumb/flash drives and portable hard drives).
-Prior written approval from the County and CDA is needed for purchase of all portable electronic storage media, regardless of cost. - e) All new and previously acquired vehicles purchased with CDA funds (all or a portion of) must list the County of Orange Office on Aging as lienholder on the title of the vehicles. - f) All property reported on the CDA 32 Form prior to July 1, 2020 must continue to be reported until the Subrecipient has obtained approval to dispose from OoA and CDA. - 3.
+- a) Property includes land, buildings, improvements, machinery, vehicles, furniture, tools, intangibles, etc. - b) Property does not include consumable office supplies such as paper, pencils, toner cartridges, file folders, etc. - 2.
+Property acquired under this contract, which meets any of the following criteria is subject to the reporting requirements: - a) Has a normal useful life of at least one (1) year and has a unit acquisition cost of at least \$500 (desktop or laptop setup, is considered a unit, if purchased as a unit).
+Prior written approval from the County and CDA is needed for all equipment purchases over \$5,000. - b) All computing devices, regardless of cost (including but not limited to, workstations, servers, laptops, personal digital assistants, notebook, computers, tablets, smartphones and cellphones).
+Prior written approval from the County and CDA is needed for purchase of all computing devices, regardless of cost. - c) All portable electronic storage media, regardless of cost (including but not limited to, thumb/flash drives and portable hard drives).
+Prior written approval from the County and CDA is needed for purchase of all portable electronic storage media, regardless of cost - d) All new and previously acquired vehicles purchased with CDA funds (all or a portion of) must list the County of Orange Office on Aging as lienholder on the title of the vehicles. - 3.
 Additions, improvements, and betterments to assets meeting all of the conditions in Section 2, above, must also be reported.
 Additions typically involve physical extensions of existing units.
 Improvements and betterments typically do not increase the physical size of the asset.
 Instead, improvements and betterments enhance the condition of an asset (e.g., extend life, increase service capacity, and lower operating costs).
 Examples of assets that might be improved and bettered include roads, bridges, curbs and gutters, tunnels, parking lots, streets and sidewalks, drainage, and lighting systems. - 4.
 Intangibles are property, which lack physical substance but give valuable rights to the owner.
 Examples of intangible property include patents, copyrights, leases, and computer software.
 By contrast, hardware consists of tangible equipment (e.g., computer printer, terminal, etc.).
 Costs include all amounts incurred to acquire and to ready the intangible asset for its intended use.
 Typical intangible property costs include the purchase price, legal fees, and other costs incurred to obtain title to the asset. - 5.
 Subrecipient shall keep track of property purchased with funds from this Contract and submit to County a Property Acquisition Form (CDA 9023), in electronic form, for all property furnished or purchased with funds awarded under the terms of this Contract, as instructed by County or CDA.
-Subrecipient shall submit and certify their reported property inventory annually to County unless otherwise directed by Administrator.

-- 6. Subrecipient shall record, at a minimum, the following information when property is acquired:

-- a) Date acquired

-- b) Item description (include model number)

-- c) CDA tag number

-- d) Serial number (if applicable)

-- e) Purchase cost or other basis of valuation

-- f) Fund source
+Subrecipient shall submit and certify their reported property inventory annually to County unless otherwise directed by Administrator. - 6.
+Subrecipient shall record, at a minimum, the following information when property is acquired: - a) Date acquired - b) Item description (include model number) - c) CDA-issued tag number - d) Serial number (if applicable) - e) Purchase cost or other basis of valuation f) Fund source